pangpang20/gaussdb-python/docs/api/rows.rst

 .. _mypy: https://mypy.readthedocs.io/

-.. autoclass:: psycopg.rows.RowMaker()
+.. autoclass:: gaussdb.rows.RowMaker()

    .. method:: __call__(values: Sequence[Any]) -> Row

         Convert a sequence of values from the database to a finished object.

-.. autoclass:: psycopg.rows.RowFactory()
+.. autoclass:: gaussdb.rows.RowFactory()

    .. method:: __call__(cursor: Cursor[Row]) -> RowMaker[Row]

         Inspect the result on a cursor and return a `RowMaker` to convert rows.

-.. autoclass:: psycopg.rows.AsyncRowFactory()
+.. autoclass:: gaussdb.rows.AsyncRowFactory()

-.. autoclass:: psycopg.rows.BaseRowFactory()
+.. autoclass:: gaussdb.rows.BaseRowFactory()

-Note that it's easy to implement an object implementing both `!RowFactory` and `!AsyncRowFactory`: usually, everything you need to implement a row factory is to access the cursor's `~psycopg.Cursor.description`, which is provided by both the cursor flavours.
+Note that it's easy to implement an object implementing both `!RowFactory` and `!AsyncRowFactory`: usually, everything you need to implement a row factory is to access the cursor's `~gaussdb.Cursor.description`, which is provided by both the cursor flavours.